dlont/FourTops2016_datacards/README.md

 - Asymptotic limits from MVA spectrum

-Convert .txt datacard to RooStat workspace in .root file `text2workspace.py --channel-masks combined_elmu.txt`
+Convert .txt datacard to RooStat workspace in .root file. **One can skip this step** `text2workspace.py --channel-masks combined_elmu.txt`

 Actual limit setting